 Section 9.F: Reasonable Notice to Sponsor of Governing Board Meetings: The Governing Board will provide the Sponsor with reasonable notice of the date, time, and place of its meetings.
 The School will provide reasonable notice to the Sponsor of any changes or cancellation of scheduled meetings of its Governing Board, to the extent practical.
-The School will provide the Sponsor with an agenda and draft minutes of each meeting of The Schools Governing Board within ten (10) business days of each such meeting.
+The School will provide the Sponsor with an agenda and draft minutes of each meeting of The Schools Governing Board.
 Official minutes will be provided to the Sponsor upon review and approval by the Governing Board.